 - The teams building it are not aligned and don’t work together well.

 Of course, in most cases, the details of functionality are rarely known well in advance.
 But what about the value of a product or service?
 In times of innovation and new products, value is not yet known.
 It is not clear if the product or service is even viable in the marketplace.
 This is where the techniques of the MVP are most helpful.

-But in more established companies, there should already be a good idea about the viability of the product or service and the value that an additional feature will provide.
+But when a product or service is more established, there should already be a good idea about its viability and the value that an additional feature will provide.
 You do not need the experimental approach of the MVP.
-This is the situation the Minimum Business Increment (MBI) addresses.
+This is the situation the minimum business increment (MBI) addresses.

 Minimum Business Increment (MBI)

 The minimum business increment (MBI) applies when the value of an enhancement or new product/service is reasonably well known.
 It is the smallest piece of functionality that can be delivered that has value to the business.
 It helps the organization focus on realizing that value quickly.

 Here are some characteristics of an MBI.